rawicz1/CodeCademy_e-commerce_app/README.md

 2. **Product Catalog:**
    - A dynamic product listing page that displays items with images and prices.
-   - Categories and filters allow users to easily navigate through various painting types.
+   - Categories allow users to easily navigate through various painting types.

 3. **Shopping Cart:**
    - Users can add and remove products in their shopping cart.